Examples of Communication SMART Goals That You Need to Implement

 Public speaking is considered the number one fear but just like any other skill, it can be developed.
 What is it specifically that you want to improve on that will make you a better public speaker?

-Whether it’s better eye contact with the audience or a reduction of the amount of filler words in your presentation - once you identify what will make you a more effective speaker, you can create a goal that helps you achieve that.
+Whether it’s better eye contact with the audience or a reduction of the number of filler words in your presentation - once you identify what will make you a more effective speaker, you can create a goal that helps you achieve that.

 SMART goal example: I would like to improve my eye contact with the audience by not relying on the slides.
-I want to practice my speech five times before the deadline of *speech date* so I can memorise it and be more engaged.
+I want to practice my speech five times before the deadline of *the speech date* so I can memorise it and be more engaged.

 - S - Be a more engaging public speaker by making eye contact with a member of the audience.

-- M - In the run up to the event, you can set yourself a goal of how many times you’re going to practise your speech to be more confident and less reliant on slideshows when you deliver it.
+- M - In the run-up to the event, you can set yourself a goal of how many times you’re going to practise your speech to be more confident and less reliant on slideshows when you deliver it.

 - A - Everybody can get better at public speaking, so this is definitely an attainable goal.
 Anybody can improve their public speaking skill with practice and preparation.
 How will you make time to ensure you accomplish your goal?